You can perform plenty of shoulder exercises for muscle and strength gain. One of the most popular options is the dumbbell front raise.

 What Is a Dumbbell Front Raise?

 The dumbbell front raise is an isolation exercise that targets the shoulders (deltoids).
 More specifically, the movement emphasizes the front portion of the muscle (anterior head).
-The scientific name is the anterior deltoid.
+The scientific name is the anterior deltoid, and it layman’s terms that means the front shoulder muscle.

 Some degree of chest activation is also inevitable, but you should feel most of the tension in the front portion of your shoulders.